 Resident comments online have included the fact that the changes could increase traffic onto Pembury Road and neighbouring areas, the reduction of parking opportunities on certain roads such as King George V Hill, and the safety concern of reinstating the right turn from Sandrock Road onto Pembury Road.

-Other concerns have been raised about the implementation of bus gates and modal filters on certain roads, such as Powder Mill Lane, which means only buses and authorised vehicles would be allowed onto those roads.
+Other concerns have been raised about the restrictions on certain roads, such as Powder Mill Lane, which means only buses and authorised vehicles would be allowed onto those roads.

 The council has said that no decision has been made and that they will listen to all feedback.